A-MOHAMED14/web-dev-bootcamp/19-PWA/01-Activities/02-Stu_Lighthouse/Unsolved/audit.md

 Scroll down the audit report until you see the `PWA` section that lists the PWA optimizations.
 Make note of the various aspects of a PWA below (the first one is done for you):

 - Registers a service worker that controls page and `start_url`

+* Registers a service worker that controls page and `start_url`

+* Configured for a custom splash screen

+* Sets a theme color for the address bar

+* Content is sized correctly for the viewport

+* Has a `<meta name="viewport"> tag with `width`or`initial-scale`

+* Does not provide a valid `apple-touch-icon`

+* Manifest doesn't have a maskable icon